sahil-ansari01/MenuManagerCRUD/README.md

 ## Overview

 This is a simple Menu Manager web application built using JavaScript for the front end and CRUD (Create, Read, Update, Delete) operations for the backend.
-The app allows users to manage their menu items efficiently.
+The app allows waiters to manage their menu items efficiently.

 ## Features